Cruise Advice For the Best Palermo Port Experience

 Port Security:

-If you need help near the port, there is a dedicated security office inside the Palermo Cruise Terminal.
-Because of this, assistance is easy to find if you lose an item or need support.
+If you need help near the port, there is a dedicated security office inside the cruise terminal.
+So, assistance is easy to find if you lose an item or need support.

 Cruise Line App: